 LU, S, Oberst, S, Zhang, G & Luo, Z 2019, 'Novel order patterns recurrence plot-based quantification measures to unveil deterministic dynamics from stochastic processes' in Valenzuela, O, Rojas, F, Pomares, H & Rojas, I (eds), Theory and Applications of Time Series Analysis, Springer International Publishing, Cham, Switzerland.View/Download from: Publisher's site

-LU, S, Oberst, S, Zhang, G & Luo, Z 2019, 'Period adding bifurcations in dynamic pricing processes', IEEE CIFEr 2019: 2019 IEEE Conference on Computational Intelligence for Financial Engineering and Economics, Shenzhen.View/Download from: UTS OPUS
+LU, S, Oberst, S, Zhang, G & Luo, Z 2019, 'Period adding bifurcations in dynamic pricing processes', IEEE Xplore, IEEE CIFEr 2019: 2019 IEEE Conference on Computational Intelligence for Financial Engineering and Economics, IEEE, Shenzhen.View/Download from: UTS OPUS or Publisher's site

 Price information enables consumers to anticipate